The Volcanoes of New Mexico

 Volcanoes and volcanic landforms are abundant, well-exposed, and un-eroded in New Mexico, so there are many opportunities to use New Mexico examples for understanding physical volcanology characteristics.
 And one of the great rift valleys of Earth, the Rio Grande rift, also cuts through the middle of New Mexico.
 Both features have played an important role in shaping both the landscape and the unique culture of the New Mexico that we know today.

 Below is a map showing the distribution of the volcanic areas on a digital elevation model of the state.
+Click on a volcano icon to learn more about each one.

 Here are my top recommended places for beginning volcanologists to explore New Mexico's volcanic past…and imagine its future.